NAME

 Version 7 AT&T UNIX merges that page into rm(1) with an updated SYNOPSIS of

-now forks out to rmdir
+rm now forks out to rmdir to

-mode.
+remove directories in -r mode.
 This is standardised in

 X/Open Portability Guide Issue 2